 SAFe vs SoS vs DAD vs LeSS – which would be your choice?

 Scaled Agile SAFE

 Most popular and the most complicated scaled Agile approach of the four is the Scaled Agile Framework (SAFe).
 With 35% of respondents, it takes the largest part of the pie and there is a good reason why.
 From the four applications I am discussing today, SAFe is the only true scaled method that can handle delivering Agile on the full enterprise level.
 This also means that it is not easy to implement, needs dedication, and a company that is experienced in Agile.

 I am not saying it cannot work if your organization is completely new to Agile.
 But it will in most cases be a lot harder to accomplish compared to the other scaled Agile approaches.
 On that note, this is how SAFe works.

 Starting from the production level, teams of up 11 people work in a traditional Scrum or Kanban manner.
-They plan iterations, hold meetings and deliver value, while product owner and scrum master guide the process.
+They plan iterations, hold meetings and deliver value, while the product owner and Scrum master guide the process.
 Since one team is rarely enough to finish a product, several teams working on the same goal are grouped together and called Release Trains (ART).

 The train works similarly to an iteration.
 However, it takes longer (usually around 5 iterations of a single team) and the process is facilitated by a dedicated release train engineer.
 All teams take part in the planning, testing, and retrospectives, while product management provides the vision and the backlog.